 Key Differences Between ATP and ADP

 - The molecular formula of ATP is C10H16N5O13P3.
-As a result of hydrolysis one hydrogen, two oxygen and one phosphate group eliminate from the ATP, and the molecular formula of ADP will represent as C10H15N5O10P2.
+Hydrolysis causes the elimination of one hydrogen, two oxygen and one phosphate group from the ATP, and the molecular formula of ADP becomes C10H15N5O10P2.

-- One of the common distinguishing features between ATP and ADP is the number of the phosphate group present.
+- One of the common distinguishing features between ATP and ADP is the number of phosphate groups present.
 There are three phosphate groups in ATP and two in ADP.

-- ATP can consider as the potential energy which is basically stored energy that can be used by a cell to do particular tasks.
-ADP can consider as the kinetic energy which is necessary for the flow of energy.
+- ATP can be considered the potential energy, which is basically the stored energy used by a cell to do particular tasks.
+ADP can be considered kinetic energy, which is necessary for the flow of energy.

-- The hydrolysis of ATP and ADP causes the formation of ADP and AMP, respectively and the release of free energy by the removal of one phosphate group.
+- The hydrolysis of ATP and ADP causes the formation of ADP and AMP, respectively.
+It results in a release of free energy after the removal of one phosphate group.

-- The process of ATP formation from ADP is an endergonic reaction (the energy is absorbed), whereas the process of ADP formation from ATP is an exergonic reaction (the energy is released).
+- The process of ATP formation from ADP is an endergonic reaction (consumes energy), whereas ADP formation from ATP is an exergonic reaction (dissipates energy).

-- Functions of ATP promotes active transport, the building of molecules, cellular functions like muscle movement etc. While ADP helps in catabolic reactions, activation of platelets etc.
+- Functions of ATP promotes active transport, the building of molecules, cellular functions like muscle movement, while ADP helps in catabolic reactions, activation of platelets etc.

-Despite many differences, they also share some common features like:
+Despite many differences, they also share some common features:

 - Both ATP and ADP are the energy molecules that can drive cellular functions.

-- Their structure is common by having adenine base, a ribose sugar and a phosphate group.
+- Their structures are common in having an adenine base, a ribose sugar and a phosphate group.

 - Both are constantly interconverted and regenerated inside a body.

-We can conclude that a cell needs both adenosine triphosphate and adenosine diphosphate as a source of energy to drive many cellular functions like respiration, digestion, muscle movement etc. Therefore there must be a constant interconversion and regeneration of ATP to fulfil the energy requirement through ATPase enzymatic activity and cellular respiration, respectively.
+We can conclude that a cell needs both adenosine triphosphate and adenosine diphosphate as a source of energy to drive many cellular functions like respiration, digestion, muscle movement etc. ATPase enzymatic activity causes a constant interconversion of ATP, and cellular respiration aids in a continuous regeneration of ATP to fulfil the energy requirements of the living cells.